mapp-digital/Mapp-Cloud-WordPress/readme.txt

 == Changelog ==

+= 1.2.0=
+* Update Smart Pixel to 6.5.0
+* Remove support for Mapp Acquire

 = 1.1.9=
 * Hotfix

 = 1.1.8=
-* Update Smartpixel to version 6.3.8
+* Update Smart Pixel to version 6.3.8
-* Faster loading of Smartpixel
+* Faster loading of Smart Pixel
 * Support for German in settings menu
 * New internal code structure